cert-manager/website/content/docs/reference/api-docs.md

         <em>bool</em>
       </td>
       <td>
         <p> Create enables PKCS12 keystore creation for the Certificate.
 If true, a file named <code>keystore.p12</code> will be created in the target Secret resource, encrypted using the password stored in <code>passwordSecretRef</code>.
 The keystore file will be updated immediately.
-A file named <code>truststore.p12</code> will also be created in the target Secret resource, encrypted using the password stored in <code>passwordSecretRef</code> containing the issuing Certificate Authority </p>
+If the issuer provided a CA certificate, a file named <code>truststore.p12</code> will also be created in the target Secret resource, encrypted using the password stored in <code>passwordSecretRef</code> containing the issuing Certificate Authority </p>
       </td>
     </tr>
     <tr>